 The new DPS Status page shows ongoing issues with DPS servers as well as planned maintenance.
-If you’re a DPS publisher, you’ll want to bookmark this page so that the next time you experience a server error when uploading an article or publishing a folio, you can check to see whether a DPS server is causing the problem.
-Or, if you know you’re going to publish your new issue at a specific date and time, you’ll want to check the DPS status page to see if maintenance is planned for that time period.
+If you’re a DPS publisher, you’ll want to bookmark this page or opt in to receive email notifications.
+If you know you’re going to publish your new issue at a specific date and time, you’ll want to check the DPS status page to see if maintenance is planned for that time period.

 The Sections feature is new with the v24 release.
 This feature is primarily intended for newspaper publishers who want to allow their customers to download only specific sections of a folio, such as Entertainment, Sports, News, and Lifestyle.